Star Trek: Strange New Worlds: Design

-Bernadette Croft was set as the costume designer for the series after working as an assistant on Discovery.
-The Starfleet uniforms were updated from the ones seen in Discovery, and Mount called them "a world of difference from the Discovery uniforms.
+Bernadette Croft was hired as costume designer after working as an assistant on Discovery.
+The Starfleet uniforms were updated from Discovery, to have a more casual style closer to The Original Series.
+Mount called them "a world of difference from the Discovery uniforms.
 They're a lot more forgiving... more of a throwback."
-The uniforms retain the primary colors from the Original Series costumes (gold for command and control officers, blue for science officers, and red for communications, engineering, security, and tactical).
-Each division has an insignia that appears on their Starfleet badge, and these were added as a pattern on the shoulders and arms.
-The uniform is seen as both a standard tunic and a longer jacket that has a similar look to the miniskirt-style uniforms worn by actresses on The Original Series.
-Croft had wanted to avoid the "over-sexualization" of the miniskirt design, but Romijn encouraged her to make a more appropriate version because "you can make it look badass, and you can fight, you can do whatever you need to do in a dress".
-The series' version of the miniskirt is gender-neutral and actors decide whether they want to wear it or the tunic style.
-Dr. M'Benga's tunic is light blue and has a flap in the front to approximate the look of modern scrubs, while also taking inspiration from the costumes worn by DeForest Kelley's Dr. Leonard McCoy in The Original Series.
+They retain the primary colors from The Original Series (Pantone colors are noted in parentheses): gold (Chai Tea) for command and control, blue (Duck Denim) for science, and red (Pomegranate) for communications, engineering, security, and tactical.
+Each division has an insignia that appears on their Starfleet badge, and as a pattern on the shoulders and arms.
+The uniform has a standard tunic and a longer jacket variation.
+The latter is similar to the miniskirt-style uniforms worn by actresses on The Original Series, which Croft initially wanted to avoid due to their "over-sexualization".
+Romijn encouraged her to make a more appropriate version because "you can make it look badass, and you can fight, you can do whatever you need to do in a dress".
+The series' version is gender-neutral and actors decide whether they want to wear it or the tunic style.
+Dr. M'Benga's tunic is light blue—Pantone color Blue Heaven—and has a flap in the front to approximate the look of modern scrubs, while also taking inspiration from the costumes worn by DeForest Kelley's Dr. Leonard McCoy in The Original Series.
 Nurse Chapel wears a white jumpsuit that is similar to the medical uniforms worn in Discovery.
-Away team members wear a grey jacket over their uniforms which are an homage to the jackets worn in "The Cage".
+Away-team members wear a gray jacket over their uniforms which are an homage to the jackets worn in "The Cage".
 The jackets have a round patch on the shoulder that was inspired by a costume worn by William Shatner as James T. Kirk in the film Star Trek II: The Wrath of Khan (1982).
-The boots that the officers wear were created by shoe designer John Fluevog to be a more futuristic version of the "Cuban-style boots" from The Original Series.
+Shoe designer John Fluevog created futuristic versions of the "Cuban-style boots" from The Original Series.
 The leather boots have a metal Starfleet delta insignia on the ankle.